 8. TSCM is the term to describe methods taken to identify and mitigate potential technical vulnerabilities or a deliberate audio or visual attack.
-TSCM measures are implemented to reduce the vulnerability of technical compromise of classified discussions.
+TSCM measures are implemented to reduce the vulnerability of technical compromise of classified discussions at SECRET or above.

 9. Such countermeasures also apply to covert video interception of proceedings.
 TSCM certification within Defence is carried out as a part of the security accreditation process and is conducted by appropriately trained TSCM technicians.
-Training is provided by DS&VS and other Australian government agencies.
+Training is provided by DS and other Australian Government agencies.
 See 'Arranging a TSCM inspection' below for further information.